 Alexander Taghva, M.D., F.A.A.N.S., is a board-certified neurosurgeon specializing in all types of spinal surgeries.
 Dr. Taghva is an expert in minimally invasive spine surgery orange county and offers microdiscectomy to help patients suffering from a herniated lumbar disc find relief.

-Before Microdiscectomy: Functions of the spine
+Before Microdiscectomy: Functions of the Spine

 A system of bones, called vertebrae, connect to form your spine.
 The vertebrae are lined up in your spinal canal, surrounding and protecting your spinal cord and the nerves that travel from your spinal cord to other parts of your body.